iTwin/itwinjs-core/docs/bis/guide/data-organization/modeling-perspectives.md

 `Drawing` and `Sheet` are 2 example subclasses of `Document`.
 `Drawings` and `Sheets` are further sub-modeled by `DrawingModels` and `SheetModels` which graphically break down the content of the drawing or sheet.

-The following instance diagram depicts that hierarchy for a hypothetical iModel about a Plant building.
+The following instance-diagram depicts that hierarchy for a hypothetical iModel about a Plant building.
 Two drawing documents are shown as well as associations between 2D graphics from one of them with the Physical elements of the iModel.
 BIS offers the `DrawingGraphicRepresentsElement` relationship to address the need of associations between elements in a *Drawing* with elements in a different modeling perspective.
+See [Instance-diagram Conventions](../references/instance-diagram-conventions.md) for details about the conventions used.

 &nbsp;
 ![Document Partitions](../media/document-partition.png)